 - Published content should be strongly typed and accessible through strongly typed properties

-- All published content models should be placed in dedicated folder which relates to built in model builder namespace, personally I prefer folder names like [ContentModels]
+- All published content models should be placed in a dedicated folder which relates to built-in model builder namespace, personally I prefer folder names like [ContentModels]

-- Property aliases should be derived automatically from generated model
+- Property aliases should be derived automatically from the generated model

 - Each string aliases should be replaced by strongly typed property names from generated models.